clebert/batis/README.md

   readonly intermediate: boolean;
 }

+/**
+ * The host has lost its state and the side effects have been cleaned up.
+ * The next rendering will start from scratch.
+ */
 interface HostResetEvent {
   readonly type: 'reset';
 }

+/**
+ * The host has lost its state and the side effects have been cleaned up.
+ * The next rendering will start from scratch.
+ */
 interface HostErrorEvent {
   readonly type: 'error';
   readonly error: unknown;